 The kriging procedure results in a 3D grid with data gaps in the areas where no geophysical data is collected.
-This incomplete 3D grid becomes the training image for the direct sampling simulations.
-The hard data for the simulations contains only the data points with a relatively high probability.
-This dataset is derived from the training image (which is soft data) by using a threshold in the conditional probability distribution (Figure 6).
-Figure 6 shows an example of the conditional probability distribution for four clusters groups.
-In this case, the 20 % most certain HS unit-resistivity pairs (data above the red line) for each HS-unit are used as hard data.
+This incomplete 3D grid becomes the training image for the direct sampling simulations, as well as the hard data set.
 They will be used as anchor points of the simulation, while the direct sampling method is used to fill out the holes in between these points by scanning the training image for both the HS-unit and the resistivity data.